 We bring safe, affordable housing to those who need it most.
-For 20 years, Cascadia has been a leader in developing and managing safe and affordable housing for Oregon residents with mental illness and addictions.
-Cascadia owns, operates or supports more than 50 property sites, representing over 350 units of supported and independent housing.
+For 30 years, Cascadia has been a leader in developing and managing safe and affordable housing for Oregon residents with mental illness and addictions.
+Cascadia owns, operates and/or manages around 1000 units or vouchers of housing in sites operating as licensed residential, permanent supported housing, and independent housing.

 Affordable Housing & Properties

 We get support from state and local grants, HOME funds, Community Development Block Grants, the Federal Home Loan Bank program, Department of Housing and Urban Development Capital Advances, Oregon Housing and Community Services Trust Fund and HELP grants, and the Low Income Housing Tax Credit program.

 Garlington Place & Health Center

 In 2018, we completed our Garlington Campus, one of Oregon’s most innovative community-centered campuses, featuring our new Garlington Health Center and Garlington Place Apartments which together provide integrated health care services – mental health, substance use recovery, primary care, wellness programs, and integrated housing all in one location.

 Centennial Place Apartments

 In 2019, we announced plans to develop a new affordable housing site located at 164th and SE Powell Blvd.
 The new Centennial neighborhood site will be modeled after the success of Garlington Place Apartments in NE Portland.

 We will continue to operate and provide support during the state’s coronavirus/COVID-19 order.
 Referrals will be reviewed and evaluated to determine the safest way to screen and assess each new potential client.